HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_authoring/content_composer/usage/author_and_manage_content_items/author_content_items.md

     ![](../../../../../assets/HCL_Content_Composer_create_content_auto_locate.png)

-3. The location will auto-populate to the selected Location as shown below.
+    The location auto-populates to the selected Location as shown in the following example.

     ![](../../../../../assets/HCL_Content_Composer_auto_locate_new_content.png)

-4. Complete the fields on the **Content** tab, of which the content author will be directed to by default.
+3. Complete the fields on the **Content** tab, of which the content author will be directed to by default.
-5. When done, select **Save** to save your settings and create your new content.
+4. When done, select **Save** to save your settings and create your new content.
 You can also select **Save and Close** to create your new content with the saved settings and keywords.
 The **Save and Close** option redirects you to the new content's location in the Content Composer dashboard.

 ## Content authoring actions in Search Results view